Banquet photography: Camera setup

 Hours before an indoor banquet photograph is to be taken the banquet photographer sets up their large format, commonly 12”x20” banquet camera, in a corner of the room on a tall tripod or from the balcony and stands on a ladder to reach the camera.
 With a wide-angle lens set to the widest aperture and the shutter open, the photographer frames the picture on the ground glass with the aid of a light shielding dark cloth over their head.
 Importantly, the view of the scene on the ground glass is both upside and backwards.
 Left is right and right is left.

 Framing

-With the help of an assistant holding a lit candle or lantern the assistant walks to the bottom of the frame in close proximity to the camera where the closest people will be, the photographer looks at the top of the ground glass to adjust where the seated person will be cropped.
+With the help of an assistant holding a lit candle or lantern the assistant walks to the bottom of the frame close to the camera where the closest people will be, the photographer looks at the top of the ground glass to adjust where the seated person will be cropped.
 The assistant goes to the left side of the room the photographer views the right side of the ground glass to see if the people at the table will be visible.
 This continues until left right and top and bottom of the composition are framed up while the banquet photographer makes framing adjustments in order to determine if all people seated at tables are going to be in the picture.